 Onboarding (Pune)

-2023: Lift // Off
+Lift Off // 2023

-We established the core offerings for Clan Chiefs: Power, Fame and Money.
+In 2023 we established the core offerings for Clan Chiefs: Power, Fame and Money.
 This trifecta created a community which felt like they belonged, and nurtured them into being non extractive residents of the KGeN ecosystem, not tourists and farmers.
 At the time, and probably still, web3 was not something “real” gamers had an affinity towards and that’s the mountain we chose to climb.
 By the end of 2023 we had micro communities set up all across East and West India.

-Old guard > Kids
+Old guard > New Kids on the block

 Community movie night turned into dance night?